withastro/contribute.docs.astro.build/src/content/docs/guides/writing-style.md

 Please use the following as a general guideline, and thank you in advance for understanding that contributions may be edited to match existing style, tone, conventions and structure.

-We have intentionally kept this page more about our conventions (e.g. the heading levels we use) than detailled writing advice beyond a few bullet points with general helpful tips for readability.
+We have intentionally kept this page more about our conventions (e.g. the heading levels we use) with only a few general pieces of writing advice.
 Many of our community contributors in open-source are not writers, and are not interested in detailed grammar lessons.
 That's what we have PR reviewers and editors for!

 :::tip
-If you'd like to see in more detail [how your submission will be reviewed](/reviewers/1-reviewing-prs/), or you're interested in contributing by reviewing existing PRs, you can find more information in our Reviewers section of this site.
-Here you'll find where the magic really happens at Astro Docs, including the common grammar, formatting and sentence structures we are on the lookout to improve to give our readers the best experience we can.
+You can find information about [what our reviewers will be looking for](/reviewers/1-reviewing-prs/) if you're interested in learning more about what makes a great Docs submission.
+You can see the common grammar, formatting, and sentence structures we are on the lookout to improve to give our readers the best experience we can.

+If this interests you, consider contributing as a PR reviewer!
+No invitation necessary: read the PR reviewing guide, find an open Docs PR, and join us!
 :::

 ## Readability